STAND AGAINST RACISM. KNOWLEDGE. GROWTH. UNLIMITED POSSIBILITIES.

 - Suspend judgment.
 Be open to the kernel of truth in each person’s story.

-YWCA’s 21-Day Racial Equity & Social Justice Challenge was made possible through the financial commitment of our partners Univision 23, Kaufman Rossin and FPL, making this possible for the community to participate free of charge.
+YWCA South Florida’s Stand Against Racism 21-Day Racial Equity & Social Justice Challenge was made possible through the support of our sponsors, making this possible for the community to participate free of charge.

 Thank you for standing up for equity early in this journey ahead.